Nigel Lythgoe departs 'So You Think You Can Dance' amid sexual assault allegations

 "As with the earlier incident, Abdul feared she would be retaliated against or blackballed if she spoke out about the incident," Abdul's lawyers, Johnson & Johnson LLP, stated in the complaint.

-The eighteenth season of So You Think You Can Dance is scheduled to premiere on March 4.
+The 18th season of So You Think You Can Dance is scheduled to premiere on March 4.
 It will be hosted by Allison Holker and Maksim Chmerkovskiy.

 The show's producers, Fox, 19 Entertainment and Dick Clark Productions, did not immediately respond to NPR's requests for comment; neither did Abdul's legal representation.